opengovsg/spcp-auth-client/README.md

     // In all cases, the relayState as provided in getUserName() is given const { userName, relayState } = data if (err) {
-      // Indicate through cookies or headers that an error has occurred res.cookie('login.error', err.message)
+      // Ispcpcate through cookies or headers that an error has occurred res.cookie('login.error', err.message)
     } else {
       // Embed a session cookie or pass back some Authorization bearer token